-- Investment Restrictions the investment restrictions applicable to the Sub-Funds.
-The investment restrictions applicable to all Sub-Funds are set out under Section 6 | Investment strategy and restrictions.
-Additional investment restrictions may be applicable to each Sub-Fund as set out in the relevant Supplement. - ISIN Code International Securities Identification Number that uniquely identifies a Sub-Fund / Share Class. - KID a Key Information Document drawn up in accordance with the requirements of the PRIIPs Regulation. - KIID a Key Investor Information Document within the meaning of article 159 of the Law of 17 December 2010. - Lugano Convention the Convention of Lugano of 30 October 2007 on jurisdiction and the enforcement of judgments in civil and commercial matters. - Luxembourg the Grand Duchy of Luxembourg. - Luxembourga day on which banks are generally open for business in Luxembourg during the whole day (excluding Saturdays and Sundays and public holidays). - Managementthe management company appointed by the Fund in accordanceCompanywith the provisions of the 2010 Law and the Management CompanyAgreement, as identified in the Directory. - Managementthe agreement entered into between the Fund and the ManagementCompanyCompany governing the appointment of the ManagementAgreementCompany, with effect as of 9 January 2023, as may be amended or supplemented from time to time. - Management Feethe fee payable by the Fund to the Management Company under the Management Company Agreement, as described in Section 10.5 | Management Company Fee of this Prospectus. - Market Timing any market timing practice within the meaning of Circular 04/146 or as that term may be amended or revised by the CSSF in any subsequent circular, i.e. an arbitrage method through which an investor systematically subscribes and redeems or converts units or shares of the same Luxembourg undertaking for collective investment within a short time period, by taking advantage of time differences and/or imperfections or deficiencies in the methods of determination of the Net Asset Value of the UCI. - Maturity Date the date indicated in the relevant Supplement on which the outstanding Shares will be redeemed, the Sub-Fund being thereafter liquidated.
-Unless a Maturity Date is indicated in the relevant Supplement, Sub-Funds will have no Maturity Date.
+Investment the investment restrictions applicable to the Sub-Funds.
+The investment restrictions applicable to all Sub-Funds are set out under Section 6.
+Additional investment restrictions may be applicable to each Sub-Fund as set out in the relevant Supplement.

+- ISIN Code International Securities Identification Number that uniquely identifies a Sub-Fund / Share Class. - KID a Key Information Document drawn up in accordance with the requirements of the PRIIPs Regulation.

+- Lugano Convention the Convention of Lugano of 30 October 2007 on jurisdiction and the enforcement of judgments in civil and commercial matters. - Luxembourg the Grand Duchy of Luxembourg. - Luxembourga day on which banks are generally open for business in Luxembourg during the whole day (excluding Saturdays and Sundays and public holidays). - Managementthe management company appointed by the Fund in accordanceCompanywith the provisions of the 2010 Law and the Management CompanyAgreement, as identified in the Directory. - Managementthe agreement entered into between the Fund and the ManagementCompanyCompany governing the appointment of the ManagementAgreementCompany, with effect as of 9 January 2023, as may be amended or supplemented from time to time. - Management Fee the fee payable by the Fund to the Management Company under the Management Company Agreement, as described in Section 10.5 of this Prospectus. - Market Timing any market timing practice within the meaning of Circular 04/146 or as that term may be amended or revised by the CSSF in any subsequent circular, i.e. an arbitrage method through which an investor systematically subscribes and redeems or converts units or shares of the same Luxembourg undertaking for collective investment within a short time period, by taking advantage of time differences and/or imperfections or deficiencies in the methods of determination of the Net Asset Value of the UCI. - Maturity Date the date indicated in the relevant Supplement on which the outstanding Shares will be redeemed, the Sub-Fund being thereafter liquidated.
+Unless a Maturity Date is indicated in the relevant Supplement, Sub-Funds will have no Maturity Date. - Member State a State that is a contracting party to the Agreement creating the European Union.
+The States that are contracting parties to the Agreement creating the European Economic Area, other than the Member States of the European Union, within the limits set forth by such Agreement and related acts, are considered as equivalent to Member States of the European Union.